JunusErgin/smallest_backend_ever/README.md

 ```

 ## Background
-This projekt was created to explain the usage of a REST API and basic HTTP functions.
+This projekt was created to explain the usage of a Library and basic HTTP functions for students of Developer Akademie.

-## Docs
-just open the docs.html file